Last revision: 19-03-2023

 (b) where two parties are investigating the possibility of an investment or business sale agreement with each other, and wish to discuss commercially sensitive information;

-(c) where a new start-up or inventor has an idea and wishes to discuss with another party to test the possibility of investment or partnership.
+(c) where a new start-up or investor has an idea and wishes to discuss it with another party to test the possibility of investment or partnership.

 A Confidentiality Agreement ensures that the party receiving the confidential information isn't permitted to disclose that information to anyone else or profit from the use of that information in an unauthorised way.

 Like other contracts, confidentiality agreements require consideration which broadly means that a party must receive something in exchange for not disclosing information, this may be the payment for the provision of services or even grant of an opportunity to evaluate a proposed investment.